AnkurRam2002/YouTube-Clone/README.md

 - Related Videos: Browse related videos based on the selected video.
 - Responsive Design: Ensures compatibility and usability across various devices and screen sizes.
 - Dockerized: The application is containerized for easy deployment and scalability.
+- Azure Deployment: Deployed on Microsoft Azure for scalability and reliability.

 <h3>Technologies Used</h3>